Back to JellyFish Lighting Guides

 Symptoms

-• No fan noise or startup sounds from the controller
+• No lights on the controller

 Recognize these?
 Here's what usually causes it.